blicc-org/blicc/README.md

 ### Prerequisites
 You need to have [Git](https://git-scm.com/downloads), [Docker](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed to be able to run the project.

+> By using VS Code you can make use of the provided project settings.

 ### Clone

 To clone the repository you need to use the `--recurse-submodules` tag to also clone the submodules.